amida-tech/orange-api/docs/src/schedule.md

 when taking the medication. `delay` is signed: if the patient took the medication too early, it will be negative.

+Each event item can be one of two times: `time` and `date`. `time` items represent a specific datetime at which the medication should be taken (and are formatted as an ISO-8601 datetime in the patient's _local_ timezone). `date` items indicate that the medication can be taken at any time on the specified day, and have the date formatted as `YYYY-MM-DD` in the patient's _local_ timezone.

 The schedule will also contain an overall `statistics` object, containing floats `took_medication` (a mean average value for `took_medication` as a percentage out of 100), `delta` (a mean average value of all of the `delay`s) and `delay` (a mean average value of the **absolute values** of all